Cl4ryty/synaptic_plasticity/README.md

 - ```checkpoints``` contains the checkpoints saved during training for each of different training runs of our models
     - ```checkpoints/experiment_1``` contains the checkpoints for the model trained on MNIST
     - ```checkpoints/experiment_2``` contains the checkpoints for the model trained on MNIST

+[TODO] add folder for report, including figures/plots

+## License
+[TODO] - probably needs to be the same as SpykeTorch has